questmapping/qdrant_server_devcontainer_for_rag_mcp/README.md

 ## Technical Details

-- Qdrant runs on port 6333
+- Qdrant runs on a dynamically assigned port (check the output panel after container build)
 - Uses `all-MiniLM-L6-v2` for text embeddings
 - Creates a collection named "local-docs" with cosine similarity
 - Supports text files (.txt), markdown files (.md), and PDF files (.pdf) in the data directory